 The chemical profile of the hemp plant contains compounds like terpenes, amino acids, proteins, sugars, enzymes, fatty acids, esters, and flavonoids just to name a few.
 Hemplucid products contain multiple cannabinoids and terpenes at various percentages, providing our customers the therapeutic benefits and versatility of the plant’s total chemical profile.

 Cannabis plants are made up of cannabinoids and terpenes.
 These little fellas provide the rich benefits that come from the natural hemp plant.

-Cannabidiol *CBD is a non-psychoactive component of cannabis that acts as an antagonist of CB1 and CB2 receptors.
-Clinical research highlights CBD’s potential as a treatment for several conditions.
+Cannabidiol *CBD is a non-intoxicating component of cannabis that acts as an antagonist of CB1 and CB2 receptors.
+Clinical research highlights CBD’s potential to promote balance in your body’s most essential systems.

 Cannabidivarin Although research on CBDV is still in its initial stages, recent studies have shown promise for its use in many ailments.
 This is due to its action at TRPV1 receptors and modulation of gene expression.